Yussef-Rostom/sa3etha-backend/API.md

   - `email` (String, required): The user's email address.
   - `password` (String, required): The user's password.
 Password must be at least 6 characters long and contain an uppercase letter, a lowercase letter, a number, and a special character.
   - `role` (String, optional): The user's role.
 Can be `user` or `expert`.
 Defaults to `user`.
-  - `governorate` (String, optional): The governorate.
-Must be one of the following: `القاهرة, الجيزة, الإسكندرية, الدقهلية, البحر الأحمر, البحيرة, الفيوم, الغربية, الإسماعيلية, المنوفية, القليوبية, الوادي الجديد, السويس, الشرقية, أسوان, بني سويف, بورسعيد, جنوب سيناء, كفر الشيخ, مطروح, قنا, شمال سيناء, أسيوط, سوهاج, الأقصر, دمياط, المنيا`.
+  - `governorate` (Integer, optional): The governorate ID.
+See `/api/location/governorates` for the list of IDs and names.
   - `coordinates` (Array, optional): An array with two numbers [longitude, latitude].
 - **Validation:**
   - Name must contain only Arabic characters and spaces